storacha/w3up/packages/w3up-client/README.md

 [API Reference](#api)

-### Core concepts
+Most users' usage of `w3up-client` will be for interacting with web3.storage, a hosted storage product that developed w3up for their upload APIs.
+However, any user that has an implementation of w3up ([specs](https://github.com/web3-storage/specs), [protocol](https://github.com/web3-storage/w3protocol/)) can configure `w3up-client` for their usage.

-w3up services use [ucanto][ucanto], a Remote Procedure Call (RPC) framework built around [UCAN](https://ucan.xzy), or User Controlled Authorization Networks.
-UCANs are a powerful capability-based authorization system that allows fine-grained sharing of permissions through a process called _delegation_.
+For authorization, w3up services use [ucanto][ucanto], a Remote Procedure Call (RPC) framework built around [UCAN](https://ucan.xzy), or User Controlled Authorization Networks.
+UCANs are a powerful capability-based authorization system that allows fine-grained sharing of permissions through a process called _delegation_ on top of [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 See our [intro to UCAN blog post](https://blog.web3.storage/posts/intro-to-ucan) for an overview of UCAN.

+You can think about UCAN replacing bearer tokens in traditional APIs for authorization with w3up.
+Since any actor can be represented by a cryptographic keypair and permissions can be delegated to them, users can interact with w3up directly in cases where a developer might have needed to previously run additional back-end infrastructure to keep API keys secure.
+This can be extended even to have end users using applications integrated with w3up using their own keypair-based identity.

+### How w3up and w3up-client use UCANs

 `w3up-client` and `ucanto` take care of the details of UCANs for you, but a few of the underlying terms and concepts may "bubble up" to the surface of the API, so we'll cover the basics here.
 We'll also go over some terms that are specific to w3up that you might not have encountered elsewhere.

 UCAN-based APIs are centered around _capabilities_, which are comprised of an _ability_ and a _resource_.
 Together, the ability and resource determine what action a client can perform and what objects in the system can be acted upon.
 When invoking a service method, a client will present a UCAN token that includes an ability and resource, along with _proofs_ that verify that they should be allowed to exercise the capability.

-To invoke a capability, the client must have a private signing key, which is managed by a component called an _Agent_.
-When you [create a client object](#creating-a-client-object) with `w3up-client`, an Agent is automatically created for you and used when making requests.
-The Agent's keys and metadata are securely stored and are loaded the next time you create a client.

-Each device or browser should create its own Agent, so that private keys are never shared across multiple devices.
-Instead of sharing keys, a user can delegate some or all of their capabilities from one Agent to another.
+The proof might be signed directly by the capability owner, or have a chain of signatures (_delegations_) where the actor invoking the capability has been verifiably delegated permission to do so.

+#### Space

-When you upload data to w3up, your uploads are linked to a unique _Space_ acts as a "namespace" for the data you upload.
-Spaces are used to keep track of which uploads belong to which users, among other things.
+When you upload data to w3up, your uploads are linked to a unique _Space_ that acts as a "namespace" for the data you upload.
+Each Space corresponds to a _DID_, or [Decentralized Identity Document](https://www.w3.org/TR/did-core/).
+Specifically, a Space corresponds to a [`did:key`](https://w3c-ccg.github.io/did-method-key/), which is a public key with a corresponding private signing key.

-When invoking storage capabilities, the Space ID is the "resource" portion of the capability, while the ability is an action like `store/add` or `store/remove`.
+When creating a Space using `w3up-client`, it generates this private key and `did:key` for you locally.
+To use web3.storage, you then register a Space by associating it with your email address.
+From there, when invoking storage capabilities with web3.storage, the Space `did:key` is the "resource" portion of the capability, while the ability is an action like `store/add` or `store/remove`.
+(A Space registered with web3.storage is imperfectly analogous to an "account" with web3.storage.)

-Both Agents and Spaces are identified using _DIDs_, or Decentralized Identity Documents.
-DIDs are a [W3C specification](https://www.w3.org/TR/did-core/) for verifiable identities in decentralized systems.
-There are several DID "methods," but the ones most commonly used by w3up are [`did:key`](https://w3c-ccg.github.io/did-method-key/), which includes a public key directly in the DID string.
-Agents and Spaces both use `did:key` URI strings as their primary identifiers.
-The other DID method used by w3up is [`did:web`](https://w3c-ccg.github.io/did-method-web/), which is used to identify the service providers.

-Agents and Spaces are both generated by `w3up-client` on the user's local machine.
-Before they can be used for storage, the user will need to [register the space](#creating-and-registering-spaces) by confirming their email address.
-Once registered, a Space can be used to [upload files and directories](#uploading-data).
+Under the hood in the email registration process, your Space delegates to your email address the ability to call any capability; this delegation is stored by web3.storage.
+So if you ever need access to your Space in the future from any device, web3.storage allows you to "sign in" by verifying your email, so you don't need keep your Space private key around - no complex local key management needed! (`w3up-client` actually throws this private away for safety reasons after registration.)
+More on this "sign in" process is detailed in the next section on Agents.

+#### Agent

+To invoke a capability like `store/add` to a Space using `w3up-client`, the client must have an _Agent_.
+Like a Space, an Agent corresponds to a `did:key` whose private key is generated locally.
+An Agent is useful once `w3up-client` has a UCAN delegation where a registered Space(s) delegates the Agent its capabilities.
+(An imperfect analogy is Agent with login session.)

+The first time `w3up-client` is instantiated on a device, it creates an Agent automatically.
+Alternatively, if you have your own Agent corresponding to a specific private key locally available, you can pass it to the client.

+The delegation from Space to your Agent that `w3up-client` needs can be passed either by verifying the email address the Space is registered to and claiming the UCAN delegation (`authorize(email)` then `capability.access.claim`) or directly if you have the UCAN delegation available locally (`addSpace(delegation)`).

-### Basic usage
+### Basic usage with web3.storage

-This section shows some of the basic operations available in the `w3up-client` package.
-See the [API reference docs][docs] or the source code of the [`w3up-cli` package][w3up-cli-github], which uses `w3up-client` throughout.
+This section shows the basic flows to start storing data using the `w3up-client` package with web3.storage.
+For more complex integration options, check out the [integration options][integration options] docs.
+For reference, check out the [API reference docs][docs] or the source code of the [`w3up-cli` package][w3up-cli-github], which uses `w3up-client` throughout.

-Before data can be uploaded via the client, the client needs to have permissions to upload to the target service either by having permissions to a registered `Space`.
-This means either you (the developer) or your user needs to have a registered Space.

-Currently, `w3up-client` offers as defaults two beta services to register Spaces with and upload data to that the w3up core maintainers also run:
-- [web3.storage](http://web3.storage) w3up beta: A developer storage platform for any data
-- [NFT.Storage](http://NFT.Storage) w3up beta: A free service for archiving specifically off-chain NFT data

-However, `w3up-client` can be used for any service that complies to the w3up [specs](https://github.com/web3-storage/specs) and [protocol](https://github.com/web3-storage/w3protocol/).

-> By you or your users registering a w3up beta Space via email confirmation with either [NFT.Storage](http://NFT.Storage) or [web3.storage](http://web3.storage), you agree to the relevant w3up beta Terms of Service ([web3.storage](https://console.web3.storage/terms), [NFT.Storage](https://console.nft.storage/terms)).
-If you have an existing non-w3up beta account with NFT.Storage or web3.storage and register for the w3up beta version of the same product (NFT.Storage or web3.storage) using the same email, then at the end of the beta period, these accounts will be combined.
-Until the beta period is over and this migration occurs, uploads to w3up will not appear in your NFT.Storage or web3.storage account (and vice versa), even if you register with the same email (_coming soon!_).
+> By you or your users registering a w3up beta Space via email confirmation with [web3.storage](http://web3.storage), you agree to the beta [Terms of Service](https://console.web3.storage/terms).
+Uploads to w3up will not appear in your web3.storage account (and vice versa).

-In terms of whether you or your user should register the Space (and more broadly how to integrate `w3up-client`), there are three general wasy to integrate.
-- (Simplest) Client-server: You (the developer) own the Space and register it with the service of your choosing, and your user uploads to your backend infra before you upload it to the service
-- (More complex) [Server-owned space with direct upload from end-user](#server-owned-space-with-direct-upload-from-end-user): You own the Space and register it with the service of your choosing, but you give a delegated UCAN token to your user to upload directly to the service
-- (Most complex) [User-owned](#user-owned): Your user owns the Space and registers it (likely with the service you choose for them in your code, but not necessarily), and they use it to upload directly with the service (if you want to instrument visibility into what they’re uploading, you’ll have to write separate code in your app for it)

-The first and simplest of these options (client-server) is covered in-depth in this section, though the other two options are discussed further down in the README as well.

 #### Creating a client object